CHASE studentship competition for October 2025 entry - Guidance for applicants

 Awards are offered for 3 years (36 months) full time, with the opportunity to extend up to 4 years (48 months) to include necessary skills training, or to incorporate placement projects.

-• Successful award holders may apply for an extension to cover skills training identified in the first year of the project.
+• Successful award holders may apply for an extension to cover other skills training identified in the first year of the project.

 • Successful award holders may apply at any time during the studentship for an extension and costs to cover a collaborative placement project of up to 6 months with an external organisation.

 We encourage applications for part-time research.
-Part time awards are usually offered at 0.5 FTE for 6 years part time, with the opportunity to extend up to 8 years (96 months), or the maximum institutional registration period, whichever is shorter.
+Part time awards are usually offered at 0.5 FTE for 6 years part time, with the opportunity to extend up to 8 years (96 months), or the maximum institutional registration period, whichever is shorter..

 Stuart Hall Foundation studentships